-How to take a screenshot in Windows 7, Windows 8.1 or Windows 10
+How to take a screenshot on Windows

-Simply hit the “PrtScr” key on your keyboard and the screenshot is copied to clipboard.
+Simply hit the “PrtScr” key on your keyboard and the screenshot is copied to the clipboard.
 You can paste in the different programs.

 Use “Ctrl + S” to save this screenshot.
 You can also click on “File > Save” to save the screenshot.